hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 **Success Response**

 On success, the container is created.
-See [Creation Guantees](#creation_guarantees) for more information.
+See [Creation Guarantees](#creation_guarantees) for more information.

 **Status Code**